OliverEngels/portfolio-website/README.md

-# Oliver's Homepage
+# Portfolio Web Page
-Hello, I'm Oliver Engels, a Game Producer and Full-Stack Developer.
-Welcome to my portfolio website example repository.
-Please feel free to download, customize, and use it at your own discretion.
-If you have any questions or inquiries, don't hesitate to reach out to me.
+Hi there!
+I'm Oliver Engels—Game Producer and Full-Stack Developer.
+Welcome to my portfolio site's codebase!
+Dive in, tailor it to your needs, and use it as you like.
+Questions or thoughts?
+I'm just an email away `contact@oliverengels.com`.

 [https://www.oliverengels.com/](https://www.oliverengels.com/)